Campus Safety

 Jeanne Clery Disclosure of Campus Security and Crimes Statistics Act

 Your safety at Sussex County Community College is one of our top priorities.
-The College has received top honors from the School Alliance Insurance Fund for its commitment to student safety.
+For its commitment to student safety, the college has received top honors from the School Alliance Insurance Fund.

 Campus Security Officers are not armed and do not have police powers, but they will assist you by responding to all complaints and emergencies on campus.
 If warranted, Security shall contact emergency services for Police, Fire, or EMS Response.
 Security Officers have received First Aid, CPR, and AED training in addition to instruction in campus public safety procedures.
 These Security Officers report to the Director of Campus Safety and Security, who may be reached at 973-300-2119.